The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Main result

-Apart for $r=0$, the lower and upper bounds on the optimal average error probability are therefore never equal.
-This is in sharp contrast to \cite{HAY09,POL10} where, for SISO AWGN channels, the bounds are proved to be equal.
-The reason for this discrepancy lies in the presence of the random channel $H^n$ which naturally induces a dependence of the second order statistics of $I_{N,K}^{(n)}$ on the ``fourth order moment'' $\EE[K^{-1}\trace (n^{-1}X^n(X^n)\htp)^2]$ of $\mathbb{P}_{X^n}$.
-The weak lower bound $1/2$ for $r>0$ is in particular a consequence of the impossibility to bound the fourth order moment of $\mathbb{P}_{X^n}$ from above under the sole constraint \eqref{eq:power}, see Section~\ref{sec:proof_th-main}.
-In \cite{HAY09,POL10}, only (scalar) second order moments of $\mathbb{P}_{X^n}$ play a role in the second order statistics of $I_{N,K}^{(n)}$.
-These are easily controlled by \eqref{eq:power}. \begin{IEEEproof} The second inequality is trivial.
-We therefore focus on the case $r<0$.
-Denoting $\mu_c$ the Mar\u{c}enko--Pastur measure with parameter $c$, we have from Remark~\ref{rem:MPrelation}
+\begin{remark}[Tightness of the bounds] The case $r=0$ set aside, the lower and upper bounds on the optimal average error probability are never equal.
+This unfolds from the presence of the random channel $H^n$ which induces a dependence of the second order statistics of $I_{N,K}^{(n)}$ on the ``fourth order moment'' $\EE[K^{-1}\trace (n^{-1}X^n(X^n)\htp)^2]$ of $\mathbb{P}_{X^n}$.
+The weak lower bound $1/2$ for $r>0$ is a consequence of the impossibility in the proof to bound the fourth order moment of $\mathbb{P}_{X^n}$ from above under the sole constraint \eqref{eq:power}; see Appendix~\ref{app:proof_th-main}.
+By contrast, in \cite{HAY09,POL10}, only (scalar) second order moments of $\mathbb{P}_{X^n}$ play a role in the second order statistics of $I_{N,K}^{(n)}$.
+These are easily controlled by \eqref{eq:power}. \end{remark}